 Nicole was born and raised in New York.
 After receiving her undergraduate degree from Johns Hopkins University, she decided to join Teach for America – New Mexico in 2006.
 She taught for two years on the Navajo Nation, and then continued to work with Teach for America as a Program Director for two years.
 After supporting elementary teachers in the New Mexico region, Nicole made her way to KIPP Austin in 2010.
 In 2013, Nicole founded KIPP Austin Leadership Elementary (KALE), a K-4 college-prep charter school serving students in central and east Austin.
 Prior to joining Teach for America Austin staff, Nicole served as the Director of School Improvement at the Texas Education Agency working to improve the performance of low-performing schools across the state of Texas.
 Nicole lives in South Austin and enjoys spending time outdoors, staying active, and exploring new coffee shops.

 Sofia was born and raised in Bradenton, Florida.
 She graduated from the University of Florida in 2019 with a double major in Political Science and International Studies.
 After graduation, she joined Teach for America and moved to San Antonio where she taught 7th and 8th grade Social Studies at Davis Middle School.
-After her corps years, Sofia joined the TFA San Antonio team and has recently joined the Austin team.
-She enjoys connecting and supporting alumni across San Antonio and Austin.
+After her corps years, Sofia joined the TFA San Antonio team and is now serving all of Texas.